Copyright law of the United States: Fair use

 In addition to these four factors, the statute also allows courts to consider any other factors that may be relevant to the fair use analysis.
 Courts evaluate fair use claims on a case-by-case basis, and the outcome of any given case depends on the specific facts of that case.
 There is no formula to ensure that a predetermined percentage or amount of a work—or specific number of words, lines, pages, copies—may be used without permission.

 The justification of the fair use doctrine turns primarily on whether, and to what extent, the challenged use is transformative.
 "The use must be productive and must employ the quoted matter in a different manner or for a different purpose from the original.
 A quotation of copyrighted material that merely repackages or republishes the original is unlikely to pass the test....
 If, on the other hand, the secondary use adds value to the original—if the quoted matter is used as raw material, transformed in the creation of new information, new aesthetics, new insights and understandings—this is the very type of activity that the fair use doctrine intends to protect for the enrichment of society."

 The Copyright Office provides a searchable list of fair use case law.

 Infringement

-Copyright infringement occurs when someone violates one of the exclusive rights listed in 17 USC 106.
-Commonly, this involves someone creating or distributing a copy of a protected work that is "substantially similar" to the original version.
+Copyright infringement occurs when someone violates one of the exclusive rights listed in Commonly, this involves someone creating or distributing a copy of a protected work that is "substantially similar" to the original version.

 Infringements requires copying.
 If two people happen to write exactly the same story, without knowledge of the other, there is no infringement.